RvNovae/rm-notifier-public/README.md

 After the initial setup is complete, you will be greeted with buttons to edit your Stream and DJ selections as well as two tabs `Live` and `Upcoming`.
 The `Live` tab will display all shows that are currently live (based on your subscriptions).
 The `Upcoming` tab will display the next 7 days worth of shows, based on your selection.
-Due to technical limitations the information in the `upcoming` tab may be out of date by ~(x * 3min) (x being the number of moderated RauteMusik streams.
+Due to some technical limitations the information in the `upcoming` tab may be out of date by ~(x * 3min) (x being the number of moderated RauteMusik streams.
-At the time of writing this delay amounts to about 69 minutes of potential delay.
+At the time of writing this amounts to about 69 minutes of potential delay.

+## Syncing
+Sometimes new streams emerge and even more often than that, new DJs join or leave the platform.
+In order to present you the most up to date information, the app will automatically synchronise with the server every 7 days (when opened).
+If you would like to trigger a sync manually, you may use the Sync button at the top.

+On the serverside streams are synchronised every 7 days with the RauteMusik database.
+DJs are being added to my database, the first time they appear in a schedule or live show.
+So if you can't find a DJ, they might not have played any shows after I created my database.

+Unfortunately I currently do not have an automatic way of removing DJs that left RauteMusik.
+If you come across any "orphaned DJs", feel free to contact us or open an issue! (contact@rm-notifier.com)

-# ...
+## ...